CodePartnersMD/MD301-guide/curriculum/15/project-guidelines.md

 <a id="deployment"></a>
 ## Deployment

-Deploy your project on GitHub Pages and be prepared to present from the deployed version of your site.
+Deploy your project on Heroku and be prepared to present from the deployed version of your site.
+Associate your Heroku instance with your GitHub repository.
+Enable automatic deploys from your master branch.

 _Why:_
 > Deployed sites provide a unique URL that can be shared with anyone.
 You will also want to include this URL in your portfolio.

-To deploy to GitHub pages, go to the "Settings" tab in the repository.
-Scroll down to the "GitHub Pages" section.
-In the "Source" dropdown, select your master branch and click "Save".
-You will then see a deployed URL and can click it to see your deployed site.

-Note that it may take a few minutes for the deployed link to update and display your updated code as it appears on the master branch.
-If you do not see the deployed site updating after approximately 30 minutes, check the code base to ensure that there are no errors in your functionality when running your code locally.

 Deploy your site on the first day.